Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/5. The Fifth Gathering/Let Loose.md

+---
+tag:
+---

-%%*A monk of Rhyne emerges from stasis and devastates Rhyne, sealing it off from Gather during the 5th Gathering*
+%%*A monk of Rhyne emerges from stasis and devastates Rhyne, sealing it off from Gather during the 5th Gathering*%%